almirramb/Ionic3-Curse/README.md

 # Technologies
 In Masterclass this project was developed with javascript language using technology: React_JS

-HOWEVER, in my delepoment used:
+However, in my devepoment used:
 Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.
 ------------------------------------------------------------------------------------------------------------